XtinaJohnson/largest_prod_grid_docs/docs/source/index.rst

 by `Project Euler <https://projecteuler.net/>`_:

 Given a 20 x 20 table of numbers, find the largest product of four linearly adjacent numbers.
-The four numbers can run up, down, left, right, or diagonal.
+The four numbers can run up, down, left, right, or diagonally.

 Largest_Prod_Grid generalizes the solution -- it can compute the largest product of four adjacent numbers in table that's at least 4 x 4.